 Theory and Composition

-He graduated with a BM in trumpet performance from Pacific Union College in 1980 and went on to the University of Oregon on a graduate teaching fellowship.
-There he played with the faculty brass quintet, wind ensemble and orchestra, and taught undergraduate trumpet majors and brass methods courses, and earned a DMA in Music Theory, specializing in pedagogy and the music of Pulitzer Prize winning composer Joseph Schwantner (http://www.schwantner.net).
+Dr. Narducci graduated with a BMus in trumpet performance from Pacific Union College and went on to the University of Oregon on a graduate teaching fellowship.
+There he performed with the faculty brass quintet, wind ensemble and orchestra, and taught undergraduate brass and theory courses.
+He earned a DMA in Music Theory, specializing in pedagogy and the music of Pulitzer Prize winning composer Joseph Schwantner (http://www.schwantner.net).